 It’s a summer of change for Google My Business five years after the launch of the service.
 If you haven’t taken a look at your GMB profile recently, go there now!
 Well, after you’ve read what we’ve got to tell you about it…

-Google My Business gives companies a professional profile accessible directly from Google Maps and search results, conveniently putting you in the bee-line of people who are ready to make a purchase, clever, isn’t it?
+Google My Business gives companies a professional profile accessible directly from Google Maps and local search results, conveniently putting you in the bee-line of people who are ready to make a purchase, clever, isn’t it?

 Google My Business group product manager Amir Fish explained what’s new: